 Are you planning to build a hay shed or fodder shed on your property?
-There are many factors that you need to consider when it comes to building any type of shed.
+There are many factors that need to be taken into consideration when it comes to building any type of shed.

-Spanlift are shed experts in South Australia, and in our experience we have found that these are some of the key points to consider when building a shed on your property.
+The team at Spanlift have been working collaboratively with both hay producers and exporters in South Australia, and with our experience we have found what are some of the key points to consider when building a shed on your property.